Non-small cell lung cancer

 Resistance to EGFR inhibitors generally develops within 10-12 months.
 Molecular mechanisms of resistance include development of an acquired gatekeeper resistance mutation (Exon 20 T790M) (up to 50% of cases), MET amplification, PIK3CA mutation, histologic transformation to small cell lung cancer (<10% of cases), and epithelial-to-mesenchymal transition.
 In the setting of T790M mutation, the third-generation EGFR inhibitor osimertinib is FDA approved and associated with response rates of approximately 60% and median PFS of approximately 10 months.

-In contrast to EGFR inhibitors, ALK inhibitors are indicated for use only in ALK-positive and ROS-1 positive lung cancers.
+ALK inhibitors are indicated for use in ALK-positive positive lung cancers.
 In this population, ALK inhibitors are associated with radiographic response rates exceeding 60% and disease control rates exceeding 90%.
-Depending on the specific agent, median progression-free survival may range from 10-12 months (crizotinib) to greater than 18 months (ceritinib, alectinib).
+Depending on the specific agent, median progression-free survival may range from 10-12 months (crizotinib) to greater than 18 months (ceritinib, alectinib, brigatinib).

 In up to 40% of cases, disease progression occurs in central nervous system sites, suggesting pharmacokinetic (drug-delivery) limitations.
 Molecular mechanisms of resistance to first-generation ALK inhibitors include secondary ALK mutations and development of other oncogenic alterations.
-After failure of crizotinib, the second-generation ALK inhibitors ceritinib and alectinib are currently FDA approved and associated with high rates of clinical benefit.
+After failure of crizotinib, the later-generation ALK inhibitors ceritinib, alectinib, and brigatinib are currently FDA approved and associated with high rates of clinical benefit.
 Gastrointestinal side effects including nausea, vomiting, and diarrhea are increased with ceritinib, whereas liver function testing abnormalities and dyspnea were more common with alectinib.
-Other second generation ALK inhibitors are in clinical development.

 Certain ALK inhibitors also have activity against other NSCLC subsets.
 For instance, crizotinib is also approved for ROS1-positive NSCLC and has activity against NSCLC harboring c-MET exon 14 mutations as well.
 By contrast, alectinib has no activity against these tumors.